Multi-Car Insurance: How to Save Money Insuring Multiple Vehicles

 Core Requirements

 • Same household address — All vehicles must be primarily garaged at the same residential address.
-A college student's car away at school is sometimes an exception, but confirm with your insurer.
+A college student's car away at school is sometimes an exception — check with your insurer, or explore college student car insurance options that may apply.

 • Same insurer — All vehicles must be covered by the same insurance company to qualify.

-• Similar coverage levels — Many providers require that all listed vehicles carry comparable liability and uninsured motorist coverage.
+• Similar coverage levels — Many providers require that all listed vehicles carry comparable liability and uninsured motorist coverage, though you can often customize collision and comprehensive per vehicle.

 Married vs. Unmarried Couples

-Married couples have the clearest path to a multi-car discount — and how marriage affects car insurance rates is worth understanding in full.
+Married couples have the clearest path to a multi-car discount.
+Understanding how marriage affects car insurance rates is worth exploring in full — married drivers save an average of $196 per year versus single drivers on top of any multi-car benefit.
 But unmarried couples can also qualify, as long as they share the same address.
-Insurers like Progressive and others focus on shared residency rather than marital status.
-If you and your partner live together, you can typically add both vehicles to one policy and collect the discount just as a married couple would.
+Insurers like Progressive and GEICO focus on shared residency rather than marital status.
+If you and your partner live together, you can typically add both vehicles to one policy and collect the discount just as a married couple would — though some insurers may ask for proof of shared residency such as a utility bill or lease agreement.

 Married Couples